 The second observation from Table II is that there is a significant number of issues that are tagged with internet bug/error 45,123 20.65% feature/enhancement 46,402 21.23% browsers' names.
 This suggests that projects related to web development receive more issue reports than the others.
-This in turn may imply either one of two distinct phenomena: (1) web applications have more implementation issues than other types of software; (2) users of web applications more readily report issues than users of other types of software programs.
+This in turn may imply either one of two distinct phenomena: (1) web applications have more implementation issues than other types of b) Lines of code: Figure 2 shows the distribution of LOCs in project code bases.
+Projects with issues have a median value of 1,820 LOC, while projects without issues have a median value of 1,027 LOC.
+We have tested and confirmed that the two distributions are significantly different using the MWW test at 0.001 significance level.

-TABLE IV: Bug Report and Feature Request Tags
+: Bug Report and Feature Request TagsTABLE IV